KrakenEU/MimiLoader/README.md

 # MimiLoader
 Adapted PE Loader to load a rc4 encrypted mimikatz shellcode into memory with specified arguments before exiting.

+This is purely for educational purposes and I'm not responsible of the damage you may cause with unintentional usage.

+FurtherMore, this code by itself serves just as a prove of concept, and noisy commands such as lsadump::sam, wont bypass latest AV solutions :)

 (This project was part of my studying towards another project that I want to present as a paper when finished, stay tunned to find out more ^^)